G-Core/product-documentation/documentation/cdn/grafana-terraform/manage-a-cdn-resource-with-terraform.md

 <code-block>
 resource "gcore_cdn_origingroup" "<span style="color:#FF5913">make up Terraform name of the origin group; you can use any name, it will be linked to the origin in the Terraform system</span>" {
- name = "<span style="color:#FF5913">make up a name of the origin group that will be displayed in the Gcore Control panel</span>"
+ name = "<span style="color:#FF5913">make up a name of the origin group that will be displayed in the Gcore Customer Portal</span>"
 </code-block>

 If you want to enable the "Use next upstream" option, add the string below: